 Instructions

-- Make the Eggplant Noodles: Preheat the oven to 400ºF.
-Position oven racks in the top and bottom positions.
-Lightly oil two jellyroll pans.
-Divide eggplant slices between the two pans, laying them out in a single layer.
-Brush the tops with olive oil (about 3 tablespoons total) Sprinkle with ¼ teaspoon of salt per tray, and season with some fresh ground pepper, to taste.
-Bake in the top and bottom shelves of the oven for 30 minutes, switching the position of the trays half way through.
+- Lightly oil two rimmed baking sheets and add eggplant slices in a single layer.
+Brush the tops with olive oil (about 3 tablespoons total).
+Sprinkle with ¼ teaspoon of salt per pan and season with fresh ground pepper, to taste.
+Bake for 30 minutes, switching the position of the pans halfway through.
 Remove from the oven and set aside to cool.

-- Cover the casserole with a double layer of foil and bake in the middle of the oven for about 55 minutes, until the lasagna is heated through and the cheese is melted.
-If you like your cheese browned, remove the foil for the last 15 minutes of cooking time.
-Remove the casserole from the oven and let it rest for 10-15 minutes.
-Slice into portions with a sharp knife, and serve with parmigiana cheese and fresh basil sprinkled on top.
+- Cover the casserole with a double layer of foil and bake for about 55 minutes, until the lasagna is heated through and the cheese is melted, removing the foil for the last 15 minutes of cooking time to let the cheese brown.

 - Prep Time: 30 mins